hvb210/sports-analytics-portfolio/acc-basketball/README.md

 - How many points did each player score in conference play?
 - What share of team scoring comes from top scorers?
 - Which teams are more “top-heavy” in scoring vs. balanced?
 - Are there any trends or patterns in scoring across the season?
+- What patterns emerge from tracking timeouts as a result of a run?
+- What are the different coaching strategies for pulling players due to foul trouble?

 ## Tools Used

-- **R**: tidyverse (dplyr, ggplot2, readr, stringr), rvest, janitor, R Markdown
+- **R**: tidyverse (dplyr, ggplot2, readr, stringr), rvest, janitor, rleid, R Markdown
 - Data manipulation, visualization, and reproducible reporting